eunchangchoi/eunchangchoi.github.io/index.md

   <br>

  <strong> PUBLIC POLICY ENGAGEMENT </strong> <br>
-▪ ‘AI for a Better World: Unlocking Sustainable Development Goals’, lectured for government officials in the <a href="https://www.gdln.or.kr/main/"> Global Development Learning Network</a>,<a href="https://www.kdischool.ac.kr/"> organized by KDI School of Public Policy and Management</a> (April.
-2025) <br>
+▪ ‘AI for a Better World: Unlocking Sustainable Development Goals’, lectured for government officials in the <a href="https://www.gdln.or.kr/main/"> Global Development Learning Network</a>, organized by <a href="https://www.kdischool.ac.kr/"> KDI School of Public Policy and Management</a> (April 2025) <br>
 ▪ Provided consultation to organizations for <a href="https://aitrustops.or.kr/web/main.do?lang=ko"><i>AI Trustworthiness Verification</i> </a> based on ISO/IEC 23894, ISO/IEC 42001 (Dec.2024) <br>
-▪ ‘Policy Discussion on Machine readable Text Data Mining (TDM) and Copyrights’ invited by <a href="https://k-pol.org/"> Korean Policy Platform</a> (April.
-2024) <br>
+▪ ‘Policy Discussion on Machine readable Text Data Mining (TDM) and Copyrights’ invited by <a href="https://k-pol.org/"> Korean Policy Platform</a> (April 2024) <br>
 ▪ ‘Seoul Dialogue on AI Ethics, Governance and Innovation’, Embassy of Canada + Korea Ministry of Foreign Affairs (March 2024) <br>
 ▪ ‘The EU AI Act: State of Play, Global Implications and How to Prepare for it’ organized by <a href="https://www.responsible.ai/"> Responsible AI Institute </a> (Feb.
 2024) <br>
 ▪ ‘Global AI Governance Power Race / Fostering AI Literacy of Generative AI in Southeast Asian Countries’, Workshop on‘Emerging Policy Approaches to Generative Artificial Intelligence in ASEAN’, organized by USAID and the AI Asia Pacific Institute (Dec.2023) <br>